-According to a study by Awad & Yussof (2019), the employment of illegal foreign labour by contractors in the construction industry is a complex phenomenon influenced by various economic factors.
-One prevalent practice is the use of cash payment, where contractors provide undocumented labour with untraceable cash wages (Brown, Hotchkiss, & Quispe-Agnoli, 2008).
-This not only allows them to avoid official records but also taxation, contributing to the allure of such employment arrangements (Alm, J., 2021).
-A study by Jamalulil et al. (2022), showed that competitive nature of construction bidding also contributed to the employment of illegal foreign labour.
-They added that most contractors vying to secure contracts at the lowest cost may resort to hiring undocumented labour to reduce expenses, thereby gaining a competitive edge (Jamalulil et al., 2022).
+According to a study by Awad and Yussof (2019), the employment of illegal foreign labour by contractors in the construction industry is a complex phenomenon influenced by various economic factors.
+One prevalent practice is the use of cash payment, where contractors provide undocumented labour with untraceable cash wages (Brown, Hotchkiss and Quispe-Agnoli, 2008) to avoid official records and taxation (Alm, 2021).
+In addition, a study by Jamalulil et al. (2022) showed that the competitive nature of construction bidding also contributed to the employment of illegal foreign labour.
+Most contractors vying to secure contracts at the lowest cost may hire undocumented labour to reduce expenses and gain a competitive edge (Jamalulil et al., 2022).
 However, this practice can further perpetuate the cycle of illegal employment.

-In fact, contractor turnover is a common occurrence, leading to challenges in overseeing labour practices.
-A research conducted by Hijzen, Mondauto & Scarpetta (2017), showed high turnover rates could create an environment where oversight was compromised, potentially enabling the employment of illegal foreign labour to go unnoticed.
-Furthermore, the motivation to cut cost played a crucial role, with cost considerations driving contractors to employ undocumented labour (Chen, Hua & Liu, 2019).
-These considerations encompass not only lower wages but also reduced benefits, such as healthcare and retirement plans which enabled contractors to achieve cost savings while evading taxes and regulatory expenses (Hoxhaj, 2015).
-Moreover, economic cycles also contributed to the utilization of illegal foreign labour, as fluctuations in demand for construction projects can create periods of labour shortages (Karimi, Taylor & Goodrum, 2017).
+Contractor turnover is common, leading to challenges in overseeing labour practices.
+Research conducted by Hijzen, Mondauto and Scarpetta (2017) showed high turnover rates could create an environment where oversight was compromised, potentially enabling the employment of illegal foreign labour to go unnoticed.
+Furthermore, the motivation to cut costs drives contractors to employ undocumented labour (Chen, Hua and Liu, 2019).
+These considerations encompass not only lower wages but also reduced benefits, such as healthcare and retirement plans, which enable contractors to achieve cost savings while evading taxes and regulatory expenses (Hoxhaj, 2015).
+Moreover, economic cycles also contributed to the utilisation of illegal foreign labour, as fluctuations in demand for construction projects can create periods of labour shortages (Karimi, Taylor and Goodrum, 2017).
 In such instances, contractors may turn to undocumented labourers to swiftly meet project demands and timelines (Jamalulil et al., 2022).

-Besides, contractors may choose for undocumented labour due to its greater flexibility, allowing them to adapt to fluctuating workloads and dynamic project requirements (Nelson, Nelson, & Trautman, 2014).
-While Bohn & Owens (2012) highlighted that informal agreements and wage negotiations further highlight the informal nature of the labour market in the construction industry.
-These practices may result in lower pay rates for undocumented labour who lack formal contracts, thus perpetuating the exploitation of labour.
-A study done by Juricic, Galić, & Marenjak (2021) depicted that labour shortages were also a key driver, compelling contractors to hire illegal foreign labour to address the immediate deficit in the available workforce.
+Besides, contractors may choose undocumented labour due to its greater flexibility, allowing them to adapt to fluctuating workloads and dynamic project requirements (Nelson, Nelson and Trautman, 2014).
+Bohn and Owens (2012) highlighted that informal agreements and wage negotiations further highlight the informal nature of the labour market in the construction industry.
+These practices may result in lower pay rates for undocumented labourers who lack formal contracts, thus perpetuating the exploitation of labour.
+A study done by Juricic, Galić and Marenjak (2021) depicted that labour shortages were also a key driver, compelling contractors to hire illegal foreign labour to address the immediate deficit in the available workforce.
 Moreover, the local community dynamics and market demand fluctuations also contribute to the prevalence of employing illegal foreign labour.
 Theodore (2020) stated that in areas with significant immigrant communities, contractors may tap into local networks to identify and recruit undocumented labour.
-In addition, rapid shifts in market demand can prompt contractors to swiftly hire illegal foreign labour, accommodating sudden increases in project requirements (Gorinas & Pytlikova, 2017).
-Furthermore, perceived low-skill requirements and risks associated with hiring illegal foreign labour influenced contractors' decisions (Damelang et al., (2019).
+In addition, rapid shifts in market demand can prompt contractors to swiftly hire illegal foreign labour, accommodating sudden increases in project requirements (Gorinas and Pytlíková, 2017).
+Furthermore, perceived low-skill requirements and risks associated with hiring illegal foreign labour influenced contractors' decisions (Damelang et al., 2019).
 According to Buckley et al. (2016), some contractors may believe that specific construction tasks require minimal skills, making them more inclined to employ undocumented labour for such roles.
-Additionally, the perceived risk of penalties for employing illegal foreign labour may be considered low, leading contractors to opt for this labour source (Borjas & Cassidy, 2019).
+Additionally, the perceived risk of penalties for employing illegal foreign labour may be considered low, leading contractors to opt for this labour source (Borjas and Cassidy, 2019).